HemanthThilagar/Math_Latex_Compiler/README.md

 # latex compiler

-latex2sympy parses LaTeX math expressions and converts it into the equivalent SymPy form.
+latex compiler parses LaTeX math expressions and converts it into the equivalent SymPy form.

 ## Installation